QATester35D/SelenPyTest_Framework/README.md

-This code base implements a Test Automation Framework that uses python and pytest, using a page object model approach to test a web based application and to test APIs.
+This code base implements a Test Automation Framework that uses python and pytest, using a page object model approach to test a web based application, has a setup and teardown process of seeding data in a database and resetting the database after each test so that each test has a fresh seeded data set to work with.
+This automation also tests APIs.
 From the selenium test automation approach it utilizes reuse and data driven testing.

 The Test Automation Framework being implemented consists of these key components:
 'pytest.ini' - Test Configuration File